bhosaleparag/taiyo_task/README.md

 ## Project Detail

-    In this project I used react Js as you already know and styling with tailwind CSS and I forgot mainsion React Route also used and little bit spiciness of typeScript.
+In this project I used react Js as you already know and styling with tailwind CSS and I forgot mansion React Route also used and a little bit of spiciness of typeScript.
-In contact you can create contact, see all contact details, deleting the contacts and sorry for edit It not working because of time issue.
+In contact, you can create a contact, see all contact details, delete the contacts and sorry for the edit button It not working because of a time issue.
 In two days I need to learn tailwind and redux.
-But redux I am able to implement.
+But redux I am not able to implement it.
-    Moving to the main topic In Map component with the help of react-leaflet that page indicates the country name, total number of active, recovered cases and deaths in that particular country as a popup.
+    Moving to the main topic In the Map component with the help of react-leaflet that page indicates the country name, the total number of active, recovered cases and deaths in that particular country as a popup.
     LineGraph page line graph showing the cases fluctuations of historical from disease starting date to till now.